 This is a good time to reflect on how you’ve been doing during your first week and adapt your routine wherever you feel it’s necessary.
 If you think you could use some feedback or just confirm your driving strategy, call your Member Success Representative – it’s their job to make sure you’re successful on the road.

 By the third week of Ramadan, you’ll have set yourself into a good rhythm, and you’ll have been approved for all the delivery apps you’d signed up to.
-Since you probably won’t be as exhausted as during the first days, you may feel like driving to the CBD for lunchtime deliveries.
-You may also start getting rides during this time because office workers who didn’t self-isolate prefer ridesharing to public transport more than ever before.
+Since you probably won’t be as exhausted as during the first two weeks, you may feel like driving to the CBD for lunchtime deliveries.

 From all of us at Splend, we wish you and your family Ramadan Mubarak.